Placement into French courses is now done by an online placement exam. Details are below.

 To Login to the exam, please click on this link.
 You will need to create an account to take the placement test.

-If you are entering Emory College of Arts and Sciences next Fall and have had some prior experience with the Italian language, please contact me to discuss in which course you should be placed.
-Though Italian is a very popular language amongst Emory students, very few arrive with any prior knowledge.
-Most students begin, as true beginners, in Italian 101.
-As such we find that a personal conversation is far more effective than a placement exam.
-It also allows us to get to know you as you begin your studies with us.
+Benvenuti a Emory!
+If you are entering the university with no prior experience with the Italian language, please register for Italian 101.
+Italian is a very popular language, and most begin without any prior knowledge.
+If you have studied Italian formally, that is, in a classroom setting, or you have learned significant Italian from family members who are speakers of Italian; you will need to contact me to discuss your placement into the appropriate class.
+As such I find that a personal conversation is far more effective than a placement exam.
+It also allows me to get to know you as you begin your studies with us.

-Please do not hesitate to contact me for any questions or concerns you might have:Dr. Simona Muratore
+Please do not hesitate to contact me with any questions or concerns that you may have:Dr. Simona Muratore

 Director of Undergraduate Studies